You won’t regret pairing Momo Kawa Sake with Hibachi

 Highlights:

-- We tried Momo Kawa sake instead of wine — and Will (the wine guy) gives his take.
+• We tried Momo Kawa sake instead of wine

 🔥 The Experience

-The hibachi show was pure dinner-theater joy — full of flying shrimp, sizzling steak, and onion volcanoes that make everyone at the table cheer.
+The hibachi show is always pure dinner-theater joy — full of flying shrimp, sizzling steak, and onion volcanoes that make everyone at the table cheer.
+Our kids LOVE Miyabi’s so we go here often.
 The local secret?
 Order the hibachi shrimp and ask for the mustard sauce (it’s not always on the table, but it’s the best dipping sauce there is).

 It’s loud, it’s fun, and you’ll smell like grilled perfection afterward — in the best way.